What Is a D-Xylose

 - short bowel syndrome, a disorder that may occur

 in people who have had at least one-third of their bowel removed

 - infection by a parasite such as hookworm

 - food poisoning or the flu

-If your doctor suspects you are suffering from a malabsorption syndrome he or she may recommend a test to examine the lining of your
+malabsorption syndrome, they may recommend a test to examine the lining of your

-If your doctor believes that you are suffering from short bowel syndrome, he or she may recommend dietary changes or prescribe medication.
+bowel syndrome, they’ll recommend dietary changes or prescribe medication.